 HRMS Users - Employees or affiliate fiscal staff who have access to the university's HRM.

-Immediate Family Members - Immediate family is a spouse, SGDP, or dependent child.
+Immediate Family Members - Immediate family is a spouse, SGDP, civil union partner or dependent child.

 Independent student organizations - Student organizations that have never received, or will not receive, any support funding from the University.